let's talk

 Services

-They perform all banking operations: from issuing loans to participating in the creation of a stock trading platform.
+| They perform all banking operations: from issuing loans to participating in the developing of a stock trading platform.
 Banks issue credit, deposits, funds transfer, help users invest, etc.

 Now that you understand the differences between traditional banks and tech companies.
 Let’s help you understand how financial technology disrupts banking.

-How Does FinTech Disrupt the Banking Industry?
+How FinTech is Disrupting Banking

 FinTech has revolutionized banking by introducing solutions that bring value to consumers.
 Since FinTech 1.0 in the 19th century, financial technology has been at the forefront of banking disruption.